-- Active within the profession for at least 15 years:
+- Active within the IPC profession for at least 15 years.

-- A member of APIC for at least 10 years (must be an active or lifetime member for the nomination year); and
+- Member of APIC for at least 10 years and must be an active or lifetime member for the nomination year.

 - Certified in infection prevention and control (unless certification has lapsed following retirement).

-- Demonstrable and sustained activities that directly impact the practice of IPC by contributing in varied ways which may include comprehensive and complex efforts to advance the profession.
+- Sustained activities that directly impact the practice of IPC by contributing in varied ways which may include comprehensive and complex efforts to advance the profession.
+For example, presentations, publications, and research.

-- Strategic (forward thinking) leadership – people who recognize/anticipate/lead changes in the field and/or who have developed new ways of thinking or new ways of applying existing knowledge.
+- Demonstrates strategic (forward thinking) leadership – people who recognize/anticipate/lead changes in the field and/or who have developed new ways of thinking or new ways of applying existing knowledge.

-- Ability to build synergistic relationships where there is reciprocal benefit between collaborators.
+- Builds relationships where there is reciprocal benefit between collaborators.

-- Education and mentoring for development of others in ways that promote the viability and credibility of the profession.
+- Provides education and mentoring for development of others in ways that promote the viability and credibility of the profession.

-- Demonstrable contributions focusing on national/international outreach with recognition that the profession has a far-reaching global impact.
+- Contributes national and/or international outreach with recognition that the IPC profession has a global impact.

 - Online application